|

 •

-At the implementation stage of problem-solving, one often needs to mobilize resources beyond oneself.
+a network of influence At the implementation stage of problem-solving, we often need to mobilize resources beyond one's own person.

 •

-Since the agricultural revolution, the accumulation of possessions has become the ultimate goal for many people, who are ready to stoop to all baseness to increase it without putting it at the service of a noble cause.
-Nevertheless, possessions are also as important as the network at the implementation stage, as they allow mobilizing resources without the help of others.
+wealth Since the agrarian revolution, the accumulation of wealth has become the ultimate goal of many people, leading them to all kinds of baseness to increase it without putting it at the service of a noble cause.
+However, wealth is also as important as the network at the implementation stage, as it allows mobilizing resources without the assistance of others.

 •